top of page

 Why organisations bring in an interim PR director

-Common situations where interim PR director support makes sense include:
+Common situations where interim PR director support works well include:

 1. Covering leave or transition